Join 127,111 others on my e-mail list for FREE fitness advice:

 • Longer period of time

-• Having trainees hit the exact same rep range with one group going to failure and another group not
+• Having trainees hit the exact same rep range with weights which cause failure or no failure

 • Group A: 3 sets of 12 leg extensions with 30% max weight